Latest update: July 2021

-Harbour porpoises get caught in various types of commercial fishing gear: trawls, longlines, weirs and seines, but most are caught in pelagic or bottom set gill nets (Stenson 2003).
+The various types of commercial fishing gear harbour porpoises get caught in include: trawls, longlines, weirs and seines, but most are caught in pelagic or bottom set gill nets (Stenson 2003).

-In the late 1990s, concern over porpoise by-catch led several organizations such as the International Whaling Commission (IWC), the International Council for the Exploration of the Sea (ICES) and NAMMCO to begin documenting and monitoring by-catch levels in the north Atlantic.
-At the same time many governments began to institute management measures to reduce by-catch.
+In the late 1990s, concern over harbour porpoise by-catch levels led several organizations such as the International Whaling Commission (IWC), the International Council for the Exploration of the Sea (ICES) and NAMMCO to begin documenting and monitoring by-catch in the North Atlantic.
+At the same time, many governments began to institute management measures to reduce by-catch.

 Around Iceland, by-catch has been reported to be around 200 animals per year (NAMMCO 2015).
 This is based solely on reports by fishermen, so is likely a minimum number.
 Harbour porpoises were previously by-caught in salmon drift gillnet fisheries on the west coast of Greenland, but this fishery closed in 1976 (Stenson 2003).